 Today we have selected Manuel Brandt to take his Interview.
 He is the CEO Of BlogTec.

-I got a remote job as a marketing manager and developer at an ed-tech startup from Munich.
-I learned a lot there and after a year I founded my company with the idea to work as a freelancer and realize some other ideas I had.
-Pretty fast I realized that the marketing service market is really profit-orientated but nobody is really focusing on innovation and customer experience.
+I got a remote job as a marketing manager and developer at an ed-tech startup in Munich.
+I learned a lot there and after a year I founded my company with the idea of working as a freelancer and realized some other ideas I had.
+Pretty fast I realized that the marketing service market is really profit-orientated, but nobody is really focusing on innovation and customer experience.
 That’s when I decided to change this and built the marketing service solution of the future – BlogTec!

 How does your company innovate?

 We offer an easy solution to order SEO and content.
 We automate marketing services and are building our own technology to provide an easy-to-use backend (like a web app), where companies can easily book their marketing team in different subscriptions.
 With that, we want to be “the Hubspot for marketing services” in the long run.

 How the coronavirus pandemic affects your business, and how are you coping?

 As I like to spend my time in different countries, we were a remote-only company from the very beginning without the classic office.
 As a result, the Corona crisis had almost no impact on the way we run our company.
 We just found out when Corona started, so I can’t really say much about whether we got fewer or even more requests because of Corona, since they have constantly been increasing since we started.